AnthonyL22/starter-project/README.md

 ## Non-Deterministic (AI based) Test Sample
 This web-based browser test makes decisions on what to test based on the probability defined in the static map included in the test.
-Ideal if you wanted to mimic a user's random behaviours in your application.
+Ideal if you wanted to mimic a user's random behaviours for a given amount of time in your application.
 Simply, run the test named *PowerUserTest.java*

 ### Data Provider using Excel